These are some Wildlife Parks and Zoos where you can feed and sometimes pet capybaras.

 Beale Park offers an attractively priced sponsorship scheme which includes the opportunity to meet the capybara keeper by prior arrangement; they are considering including animal encounters in the future.
-Beale Park has two capybaras, Sharon and Gary, who are 3 years old and are brother and sister; like many male capybaras, Gary has been neutered.
+Beale Park has two capybaras, Sharon and Gary, who were born in 2016 and are brother and sister; like many male capybaras, Gary has been neutered.
 The sponsorship scheme costs £35, lasts for 12 months and includes one free entry to the wildlife park.

 For more information: https://www.bealepark.org.uk/support-us/animal-adoptions/

 Address: Eshottheugh Farm, Felton, Morpeth, Northumberland, NE65 9QH

 Northumberland zoo has a very rewarding Capybara Encounter which in 2020 cost £40 per person, for a 20 minute session with the capybaras.
 You will meet their family of capybaras and feed them and you will be accompanied by a zookeeper who will be able to answer all your questions about capybaras.
 The price includes admission to the animal park, a small capybara stuffed toy and a complimentary drink in the tearoom.